House Rules

 Character Generation

-• You may create a custom background.
+• You can create a custom background, as per the PHB.

 Learning